 - Non-refundable application fee of $85

 Submit your application.
 Applications will be reviewed on a rolling admissions basis.
-The next admissions deadline is February 1, 2022 for a May 2022 start in the program.
+The final admissions deadline is July 11, 2022.

 Students entering the MS in Health Law and Strategy are required to hold a four-year bachelor's degree from an accredited college or university in the U.S. or an equivalent degree from a foreign country.

 If you submit your application prior to the conferral of your bachelor's degree or equivalent, we will accept and evaluate your application with the understanding that your degree completion is in progress.
 If an offer of admission is made, it will be contingent upon receiving your degree conferral prior to enrollment.

 Transcripts submitted through the online application must meet the following criteria: